Hip fracture in the elderly is a break located at the femoral head. It is common in older people who suffer from osteoporosis.

 2. Type II – Greater Trochanter Fracture: Fractures in this category occur at the greater trochanter, a bony protrusion at the base of the femoral neck.
 They can influence the stability of the hip joint.

-3. Type III – Intertrochanteric fracture: This category concerns fractures located in the intertrochanteric area, between the greater trochanter and the cervical part of the femur.
+3. Type III – Intertrochanteric Fracture: This category concerns fractures located in the intertrochanteric area, between the greater trochanter and the cervical part of the femur.
 These fractures can present particular challenges due to their proximity to crucial bony and vascular structures.

 4. Type IV – Subtrochanteric Fracture: Subtrochanteric fractures are located in the region below the greater trochanter.
 They can affect the mechanical stability of the hip, often requiring surgery to restore normal function.